XiuchuanLi/CEI-with-IP/readme.md

 cd ..
 ```

-Reproduce the results of baselines (CM and GRICA) in Fig. 7 (the code is adapted from https://github.com/danieletramontano/Causal-Effect-Identification-in-LiNGAM-Models-with-Latent-Confounders)
+Reproduce the results of baselines (CM and GRICA) in Fig. 7 (the code is adapted from https://github.com/danieletramontano/Causal-Effect-Identification-in-LiNGAM-Models-with-Latent-Confounders), the time cost is about 40 min.

 ```(bash)
 cd baseline